mixxxdj/manual/source/chapters/user_interface.rst

 * **While paused at Cue point (Cue button lit)**:

-  * Holding down the Cue button track plays from :term:`Cue point <cue>` as long as the button is pressed.
+  * Holding down the Cue button track plays from Cue point as long as the button is pressed.
 After releasing the Cue button the track jumps back to Cue point and pauses again.
 You can continue playing by pressing play before releasing the Cue button.

   * Tapping the Play/Pause button starts the track at the current position.

 * **While paused not at Cue point (Play button flashing)**:

-  * Tapping the Cue button moves the track back to :term:`Cue point <cue>`.
+  * Tapping the Cue button moves the track back to Cue point.

   * You can tab the Play/Pause button to start playing.
-The :term:`Cue point <cue>` moves to the position where the track was started.
+The Cue point moves to the position where the track was started.

 * **While playing**:

   * Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.

   * Tapping the Play/Pause button pauses the track at the current position.